SC Corinthians Paulista (youth)

 Sport Club Corinthians Paulista's Base Categories (Categorias de Base do Sport Club Corinthians Paulista) is the youth system of Corinthians.
 The youth system is composed of several age categories ranging from Under-11s to Under-20s.
 The academy teams play in the state-wide Federação Paulista de Futebol-organized competitions (U-11 to U-20), the Brazilian Football Confederation-organized national championships (U-17 to U-20), and in the prestigious Copa São Paulo de Futebol Júnior (U-20).

-Corinthians' academy is one of Brazil's most successful, winning 10 Copa São Paulo de Futebol Júnior, 1 Campeonato Brasileiro Sub-20 and 1 Copa do Brasil Sub-17 titles altogether.
+Corinthians' academy is one of Brazil's most successful, winning 11 Copa São Paulo de Futebol Júnior, 1 Campeonato Brasileiro Sub-20 and 1 Copa do Brasil Sub-17 titles altogether.
 Numerous international players have graduated from the academy team.

 Competitions

 Players

 Note: Shirt numbers refer to first-team matches.
 Academy matches numbers are issued on a match-by-match basis.

 Under-23s

 Note: Corinthians deactivated the under-23s squad in 2022.
-Some under-23s players remain under contract and are available for some competitions.
+Occasionally some under-23s players might remain under contract and are available for some competitions.